 (click image to view gallery)

-Yuzo Mouri's creations come from a versatile plant of the grass family common to East Asia.
+Yuzo Mori’s creations come from a versatile plant of the grass family common to East Asia.
 With strength rivaling the best hardwoods but with great flexibility, bamboo was a natural choice for woven containment vessels.
-Today, Mr. Mouri's handiwork includes purses to baskets to serving trays, which all display elegance and practicality.
+Today, Mr. Mori’s handiwork includes purses to baskets to serving trays, which all display elegance and practicality.

-Mr. Mouri, who comes from the southern island of Kyushu, is making his first appearance at the Ginza Holiday Festival, following his father's footsteps in 2012.
+Mr. Mori, who comes from the southern island of Kyushu, is making his second appearance at the Ginza Holiday Festival, following his father’s footsteps in 2012.
 To learn more: https://chikukousai.com/retail-shop/

 Shunsuke Igarashi